19hours/sg-statutes/Acts/Trade Marks Act.md

 4\.—(1) A registered trade mark is a property right obtained by the registration of the trade mark under this Act and the proprietor of a registered trade mark has the rights and remedies provided by this Act.

-(2) No proceedings shall lie to prevent or recover damages for the infringement of an unregistered trade mark as such; but nothing in this Act shall affect the law relating to passing off or rights under the Geographical Indications Act (Cap.
-117B).
+(2) No proceedings shall lie to prevent or recover damages for the infringement of an unregistered trade mark as such; but nothing in this Act shall affect the law relating to passing off or rights under the Geographical Indications Act 2014.

 [UK Trade Marks Act 1994, s.
 2; Trade Marks 1992 Ed., s.
 49, 53]

+[Act 19 of 2014 wef 01/04/2019]

 Application for registration of trade mark